Thirty Years of War:Henrich Schütz and Music in Protestant Germany AN INTERNATIONAL CONFERENCE...

 CEMS Mini-Courses, Fall 2017

-During the 2016-2017 Fall and Spring semesters, the Center for Early Music Studies will offer four mini courses, by Anne Azéma (October 18-19), by musicologist and harpsichordist Catherine Gordon (November 7-14-21-28), Joshua Rifkin (December 6-7), and by lutenist Catherine Liddell (January 31-February 1).
+During the 2017 Fall semester, the Center for Early Music Studies will offer two mini courses, by producer Brad Michel (September 30-October 1), and by conductor, musicologist, and performer Joshua Rifkin (December 7-14-21-28), Joshua Rifkin (December 6-7), and by lutenist Catherine Liddell (January 31-February 1).
 Students wishing to register for these courses, which carry one elective Musicology credit, should enroll in MH 629 Early Music Studies.

 College of Fine Arts, 855 Commonwealth Ave.

 Saturday 9/30 & Sunday 10/1, from 10-1 pm and 2-5 pm, Rm 426

 2-3 December 2017

 Joshua Rifkin (Boston University / The Bach Ensemble) MH 629 A1: Singing and Playing Bach

 These sessions, for singers – and instrumentalists – interested in performing the vocal works of J. S. Bach, will concentrate on the interpretation of recitatives and arias, but potentially of ensemble movements as well.
 I intend to devote the first session to recitatives, considering questions of textual style and content; text, music, and notation; and manner(s) of accompaniment.
 Work on arias will follow.
 For singers, this will again focus on textual-musical relationships, although obviously from a somewhat different angle.
 For instrumentalists, we shall consider their role both as solo actors and partners to the voice.